 The Company is a biopharmaceutical company focused on the discovery and development of innovative medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
-Since its inception, the Company's operations have focused on organizing and staffing, business planning, raising capital, establishing the Company's intellectual property portfolio and performing research and development of monoclonal antibodies that selectively inhibit activation of growth factors for therapeutic effect.
+Since its inception, the Company's intellectual property portfolio and performing research and development of monoclonal antibodies that selectively inhibit activation of growth factors for therapitic effect.
 Revenue generation activities have been limited to research services and the issuance of a license, in each case, pursuant to an option and license agreement with Janssen Biotech, Inc. ("Janssen"), a subsidiary of Johnson & Johnson.
 No revenues have been recorded from the sale of any commercial product.

-Basis of Presentation
+Rasis of Presentation